MyLittleCrab/abap_bmp_generator/README.md

 ## Installation

-1. Import the classes and reports into your SAP system using your preferred ABAP development tools (SE80, Eclipse, etc.).
+You can install this project conveniently with [abapGit](https://github.com/abapGit):

+1. In your SAP system, open transaction `ZABAPGIT` (or run the abapGit report) and clone this repository URL.
+2. Pull the repository and activate the imported objects.
-2. (Optional) Create the required screen (e.g., 100) with a custom control for GUI display.
+3. (Optional) For GUI display examples, create the required screen (e.g., 100) with a custom control named `PICTURE_AREA`.

 ## Customization